 - 4. Candidates will in the first instance be accepted either as a provisional candidate for the degree of PhD.
-After the initial period of provisional registration, candidates are subject to the process whereby they are formally assessed2 and, if successful in the assessment, are transferred to the specific degree category of PhD or MPhil. - 5.
-Full-time candidates must undergo assessment by no later than 12 months of study. - 6.
+After the initial period of provisional registration, candidates are subject to the process whereby they are formally assessed and, if successful in the assessment, are transferred to the specific degree category of PhD or MPhil. - Full-time candidates must undergo assessment by no later than 12 months of study.
+Candidates for this Dual PhD will undertake the University of Leeds Transfer Assessment whilst attending University of Nanjing. - 6.
 The decision to transfer will be based on the submission of appropriate material for assessment and all Postgraduate Researchers (PGRs) must undergo an oral examination by an assessment panel which must include at least two independent individuals who have not been involved in the supervisory support of the candidate.
-The PGR will be interviewed by the assessment panel in the form of a viva voce examination.
+The PGR will be interviewed by the assessment panel in the form of a viva voce examination. - A case for an extension to the period of provisional registration would have to be made on academic grounds to the relevant committee.
+In such cases any period of extension will be no more than six months.